Juli0GT/CV/README.md

 [Haysta:k](https://github.com/Juli0GT/haystak) | Chrome Extension - Helping developers efficiently find answers to FAQ's & PAQ's | JS, Jquery, CSS | Jasmine |
 [RPS](https://github.com/Juli0GT/rps-challenge) | Rock, Paper, Scissors game | Ruby, Sinatra, HTML | RSpec, Capybara |

-You can see all my works so far in <a href="https://github.com/Juli0GT">my Github</a>.
+You can see all my works so far in <a href="https://github.com/Juli0GT">my Github</a>, take into account that all these projects have been developed during my time as a Makers Academy student, after that I have developing best in class products for Mettrr.

 ## Education